facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/index.md

 ```

 You will need to set up related class attributes.
 At a minimum, `NAME` must be specified with a unique name, and you
-must define the `on_create` method which should return the element under which all the content will live.
+must define the `on_create` method which should return the element under which all the content in that block will live.

 Once created, we can include the `pymdownx.blocks` extension and specify our plugin with any others that we want to
 have enabled.
 Below, we only specify our new block.